 You searched for: “canon

-1. A law; a criterion or standard used in making judgments.
+1. A law; a criterion or standard used in making judgments: The court proceedings had to comply to the canon of regulations.

 2. A principle governing the affairs of people within or among political units.